 WHAT IS POWER SHIFT 2021?

-Power Shift 2021 will be a massive national youth convergence between April 16-18 2021 in New Orleans, Louisiana,* that brings together thousands of young people for three days of trainings, workshops, panels, and action.
+Power Shift 2021 will be a massive virtual national youth convergence between April 16-25 2021, that brings together thousands of young people for a week of trainings, workshops, panels, and action.
 Power Shift is a place to explore the many ways in which injustices exist and are perpetuated; fill a toolbox with a movement’s worth of strategies and tactics; connect with others who share our interests, passions, and experiences; and imagine the ways in which we can work together.

 Building on the legacy of Power Shift convergences in 2007, 2009, 2011, 2013, and 2016, Power Shift 2021 will provide a new wave of young people with a powerful and engaging on-ramp into youth climate movement spaces and the work of Power Shift Network members.